Machine learning for option pricing: an empirical investigation of network architectures: Fundamentals of neural networks

 \section{Fundamentals of neural networks}

-In this section, we will briefly discuss the components that embody a neural network in order to fix the relevant notation, and also present the simplest network architecture, the multilayer perceptron.
+In this section, we briefly recall the basic building blocks of feedforward neural networks, fix notation, and introduce the multilayer perceptron (MLP) architecture used as a reference throughout the paper.

-A perceptron is a function that takes an input $\mathbf{x}\in\R^d$, performs an operation on it, and outputs $\mathbf y\in\R^{e}$ ($d\neq e$ in general).
-The operation is typically the multiplication of $\mathbf x$ with a weight vector $\mathbf{w}$, the addition of a bias factor $b$ and the application of an activation function $H$, \textit{\textit{i.e.}}

-Here $\cdot$ denotes the usual inner product between two vectors, or the multiplication of a vector and a matrix.